 Traditional bread recipes have a minimal number of ingredients.
 Very often it is little more than flour, yeast and water.
 Shouldn’t grain-free breads be just as simple?
 That was my inspiration for this recipe.
 The bread is:

 The ingredients?
-Almond meal, baking powder and psyllium husk (plus water and optional salt).
+Almond meal (or almond flour), baking powder and psyllium husk (plus water and optional salt).
 I’ll get to the almond meal in a moment.
 First, the psyllium husk.

 Psyllium husk is made from the seeds of the plantago plant.
 The seeds are covered with an outer layer, or “husk,” that are high in both soluble and insoluble fiber.
 The husk is called mucilage, and, when mixed with liquid, forms a gel that can be used as an egg replacement in some baking recipes!
 Pretty nifty!